jnozzi/cocoadev.com/markdown/AppleHelp.md

 ----

 I followed the tutorial at http://cocoadevcentral.com/articles/000072.php with some success.
-I've added the help pages under "Resources" in Groups & Files inside a folder named "General/MyApp Help".
-When I compile, the contents of this folder ends up in the root of resources (package contents, mac os, resources) and not in a folder with the name "General/MyApp Help" and thus utterly fails.
+I've added the help pages under "Resources" in Groups & Files inside a folder named "MyApp Help".
+When I compile, the contents of this folder ends up in the root of resources (package contents, mac os, resources) and not in a folder with the name "MyApp Help" and thus utterly fails.

 I can manually create a folder in the package and move the files, then it works.
 But how do I tell Xcode to create a folder in Resources instead of putting everything in the Resources root?

 ----

 I think you probably just forgot to use the option of creating folder references when you added the folder containing the help files to the project.
 This has not changed with Xcode 2.x.
-When you create the folder references, the files will be added to your bundle's Resources folder in a folder named "General/MyApp Help".
+When you create the folder references, the files will be added to your bundle's Resources folder in a folder named "MyApp Help".

 ----
-This is at http://developer.apple.com/documentation/General/DeveloperTools/Conceptual/XcodeUserGuide20/Contents/Resources/en.lproj/pr_add_files/chapter_7_section_5.html#//apple_ref/doc/uid/TP40001440-CH221-BCIDAGFI and solved the problem!
+This is at http://developer.apple.com/documentation/DeveloperTools/Conceptual/XcodeUserGuide20/Contents/Resources/en.lproj/pr_add_files/chapter_7_section_5.html#//apple_ref/doc/uid/TP40001440-CH221-BCIDAGFI and solved the problem!

 ----
 To add a directory/folder to the Resources Group, the above reference provides a good hint as to what should be done although it points to now out-of-date documentation.
 The steps that worked for me are: